orgvue2/gizmocookbook/chapter9/custom_dimension.md

    type: "dimension",
 ```

-You then specify the name that will appear in the filter control :
+You then specify the name that will appear in the filter control and property lists:

 ```js
 name: "Org",